 The ”demon” that attacked the Valdez house was Maria in a monster suit.
-A Techmantic smoke machine produced the fog outside to add in the demonic atmosphere.
+A Techmantic smoke machine produced the fog outside to create demonic atmosphere.
 Meanwhile, Hugo killed the donkeys.
 They've been put into use for decorating the mansion grounds.

 If you want more action in town, you can have the religious mania lead into a spontaneous witch hunt.
-The characters can decide whether to intervene or not when they see a group of men preparing to burn a young girl as a witch.
+The characters can decide whether to intervene or not when they see a group of men preparing to burn a young foreign slave as a witch.

-The mansion grounds are surrounded by a once beautiful garden.
-Now it is simply neat and functional.
+The mansion grounds are surrounded by a neglected garden with plenty of apple trees.
 Outer buildings include two storage sheds, the Valdez house, stables, a chapel and a gazebo.
 The mansion is made of white stone and has three floors.
 There is a large balcony above the main doors.
 Baron Gilbert called the place ”simple rustic retreat”, but it is opulent by local standards.
 The pillars holding the balcony are carved into the likeness of minotaurs holding it with their uplifted hands.
 In the gloomy darkness, they look malevolent and demonic.

 As they approach the mansion, the characters can make 5D Perception checks.
 On a success, a character sees a dark shape standing on the balcony, as if watching them.
 Then it disappears.
-Success and a miss by three notices weak blue light glittering momentarily from the attic windows.
+Success and a miss by three notices weak blue light glittering from the attic windows.
 There is a strange, thick fog hanging close to the ground around the buildings.
 It seems to flow from the attic of the mansion.

-Storage sheds are locked with simple padlocks (2D Intrusion to open).
-The contents are completely uninteresting – mainly furniture, gardening tools and so forth.
+The storage sheds are locked with simple padlocks (2D Intrusion to open).
+The contents are mainly furniture, gardening tools and so forth.
 Everything is covered with dust.

 Valdez house is left as when the family fled into the night.
 Two windows have been broken from the outside.
 There are scratch marks on the wooden walls, as if left by great claws.
 The door is hanging ajar.
-Inside, the place is a mess, but has nothing interesting in it.
+Inside, the place is a mess with overturned furniture and broken pottery.
 There are great pools of blood outside, where the donkeys were tethered.
 Bloody drag-marks lead towards the chapel.
-Immoral characters can steal valuables worth ten to twenty omns, if they wish.
+Immoral characters can steal valuables (coins, jewelry, saintly icons) worth ten to twenty omns, if they wish.

-Stables are empty and unused, though still stocked with hay.
+The stables are empty and unused, though still stocked with hay.
 The characters' horses can be left there safely, though the horses will be visibly nervous.

-Chapel is a simple round building made of white stone.
-It has a skylight, but no windows.
-Outside, the walls have been engraved with saintly images.
+The chapel is a simple round building made of white stone.
+It has one door and a skylight, but no windows.
+Outside, the walls have been engraved with images of all Seventeen Saints.
 The doors are ajar and bloody trail leads inside.
 The altar and the large statue of Arius have been desecrated with the donkey carcasses.
 Severed heads grin at the characters, light reflecting madly from their dead eyes.
 There is blood and entrails everywhere.
 They form a rough magic circle middle of the floor.
 4D Occult check reveals the circle doesn't follow any common school of sorcery.
 Rather, it is an amateurs idea of what sorcerous symbols might look like.
 3D Investigation check reveals bloody footprints around the chapel.
 They look inhuman with clawed feet.
 They lead towards the gazebo.

-Gazebo is made of green and blue marble with a bright yellow roof.
-Currently, it is filled with a squeaking, squirming mass of rats and mice.
+The gazebo is made of green and blue marble with a bright yellow roof.
+Currently, it is filled with a squeaking, squirming mass of rats and mice!
 The sight is unnatural enough to cause a 3D Terror check.
 Driving the vermin from the building is very hard, but can be done with fire and some ingenious ideas.
 If successful against all odds, the characters locate sticky, smelly residue on walls and floor.
-It is a Techmantic substance Maria used to attract the animals to the building.
+It is a Techmantic, pheromonic substance Maria used to attract the animals to the building.
 Realizing this requires a 5D Arcane Lore check (best assisted with Nature, Survival, Alchemy).

-Mansion itself has large double door at the front.
+The mansion itself has large double doors at the front.
 The doors are carved with the crest of House Gilead - an angel holding a clockwork rifle.
 They have been barred from the inside.
 Breaking in requires a 5D Intrusion or a 6D Vigor check, but causes a racket.
-Circling around the building locates a service entrance that is unlocked.
-Opening the windows is easier and possibly silent (3D Intrusion), but climbing in is difficult with Bulky gear.
-Climbing up the walls takes a 4D Athletics check (remember Bulk penalties!).
+Circling around the building locates servant's entrance that is unlocked.
+Opening the windows is easier and possibly silent (3D Intrusion), but climbing in silently is difficult with Bulky gear (2D Stealth).
+Climbing up the pillars to the balcony takes a 4D Athletics check (remember Bulk penalties!).
 Climbing up the walls requires a 5D Athletics check due to lack of easy handholds.

 Behind the scenes